Nursing Home Abuse in West Virginia

 Many things other than violence count as violations, such as incidents where residents are accidentally allowed to leave the property unsupervised.
 While just one violation may not be that big of a deal, repeated nursing home malpractices could show that the home is unsafe.

 High Turnover Rates

 The best nursing homes in West Virginia, often have employees who stay for years.
 High turnover rates can mean the staff is not as well trained or as well prepared, or it could mean that the home is a bad working – and living – environment.
-This can lead to things likes nursing home neglect.
+This can lead to things nursing home neglect.

 Residents do need help and supervision, but they also have to have some independence.
 If they’re not given any freedom at all, it can feel more like a jail than an assisted living home.
 In some cases, residents have even been found in physical restraints because the staff just didn’t feel like checking in to make sure they hadn’t wandered somewhere.

 In the end, always remember to trust your gut.
 If the place rubs you the wrong way and you feel uneasy for any reason, it’s probably a good reason.
 Don’t be afraid to look at many homes to find one where you feel your elderly loved ones will be happy and safe.

-If you do have issues with the home or think elder abuse or any type of nursing home negligence is happening, though, you need to know what legal options you have.
+If you do have issues with the home or think elder abuse or any type of nursing home mistreatment is happening, though, you need to know what legal options you have.
 Contact our nursing home abuse lawyers today to help.

 Sexual Abuse Of Nursing Home Residents